austinfsmith/LACC/README.md

 5. Change the title of the chart on the Chart worksheet, if desired.
 Save the file under a new filename which reflects its contents.

 #### Importing Holdings Data into Interactive Visualizations

+Examples presented at the IASC21 conference are available at https://go.umd.edu/IASC21

 Javascript visualizations must be hosted on a server, as your browser likely will not execute javascript on a local machine.